Air Transport Auxiliary: Mission

 The initial plan was that the ATA would carry personnel, mail and medical supplies, but the pilots were immediately needed to work with the Royal Air Force (RAF) ferry pools transporting aircraft.
 By 1 May 1940 the ATA had taken over transporting all military aircraft from factories to maintenance units to have guns and accessories installed.
-On 1 August 1941 the ATA took over all ferrying jobs.
+On 1 August 1941, the ATA took over all ferrying jobs.
 This freed the much-needed combat pilots for combat duty.
 At one time there were fourteen ATA ferry pools as far apart as Hamble, near Southampton, and Lossiemouth, near Inverness in Scotland.

 A special ATA Air Pageant was held at White Waltham on 29 September 1945 to raise money for the ATA Benevolent Fund, supported by the aircraft companies that had been served by the ATA.
-It included comprehensive static displays of Allied and German aircraft, including a V1, aero engines, and an AA gun and searchlight complete with crew.
+It included comprehensive static displays of Allied and German aircraft, including a V1, aero engines, and an anti-aircraft gun and searchlight complete with crew.
 Pilots taking part included Alex Henshaw in a Supermarine Seafire.

-Lord Beaverbrook, a World War II Minister of Aircraft Production, gave an appropriate tribute at the closing ceremony disbanding the ATA at White Waltham on 30 November 1945:
+Lord Beaverbrook, a World War II Minister of Aircraft Production, gave a tribute at the closing ceremony disbanding the ATA at White Waltham on 30 November 1945: